jrogelberg/dark-mode/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🏃‍♂️ Next Steps
+- Figure out how to get the extension to work on all sites.
+Some sites like Zillow do not work at all...

 ## 🙏 Acknowledgments